kqr/Pomohoro/README.md

     It does however require an upgrade to the protocol.
 You're likely to also want to get the status of either all sessions or a specific one.

-* Tests

-* Timeout on status call.
-Currently, after the client issues a status request, it waits for an UDP reply.
-If no session is active, no such reply will be sent and thus it will wait for ever.
-A simple timeout would solve that.

-* Warn when starting a new session when one is already started.
-Perhaps by sending a UDP message and waiting for a response when starting?

-* Default to a timeclock file in the home directory of the user, not in /tmp!

-* Convenience wrapping command around hledger (or the hledger API?) to get the time balance for the last week or something?